meeroslav/ngx-build-plus/readme.md

 ## ngx-build-plus and Angular Elements

-While ``ngx-build-plus`` can be used in every Angular configuration, it also comes with some schematics automating some scenarios for Angular Elements.
+While ``ngx-build-plus`` can be used in every Angular configuration, it also comes with the schematics for automation of some scenarios for Angular Elements.
 More information about can be found [here](https://www.softwarearchitekt.at/post/2019/01/27/building-angular-elements-with-the-cli.aspx).

 ## Using Plugins

-Plugins allow you to provide some custom code that modifies your webpack configuration.
-In addition to that, they also provide a pre- and a post-hook for tasks that need to take happen before and after bundling.
-This is an example for an plugin:
+Plugins allow you to provide a custom code that modifies your webpack configuration.
+In addition to that, they also provide a pre- and a post-hook for tasks that needs to happen before and/or after bundling.
+This is an example for such plugin:

 ```typescript
 export default {